pdqcom/set-code-challenge-applicant/README.md

 1. Clone the repository
 2. Implement (or fix!) the tests/commands found in `./cypress`
-3. Make a PR to the repo
+3. Make a fork of the repo and submit your changes by emailing Jenna a link to your fork

 Part 2: Algo Challenge
 1. Visit:
   `https://codesandbox.io/s/applicant-version-set-algo-challenge-qzpgs`
 2. Fork the sandbox
 3. Follow the directions to complete the task.
-4. Send us a link to your forked version in an email.
+4. Submit your version by emailing Jenna a link to your fork

 ## Installation